innovationOUtside/jupyter_anywidget_webllm/README.md

 > {'status': 'completed', 'output_raw': 'OUTPUT'}
 ```

 TO DO: ALLOW a json outpur template from a string or file: Use `w.convert_from_file(path, output_template="", timeout=3)` etc. to load from a local file path or a URL.
-If no `input_format=` is specified, the function will attempt to identify the input file type from a file suffix in the path.

 ## Installation